SalomePlatform/shaper/src/BuildPlugin/doc/vertexFeature.rst

 Result
 """"""

-The result of the operation will be set of vertices created from selected shapes:
+The result of the operation will be a set of vertices created from the selected shapes:

 .. image:: images/CreateVertex.png
   :align: center